What Is A Developmental Psychologist?

 - Studies of language skills.
 How do people acquire them?
-Why are there people who can learn language faster than others?
+Why are there people who can learn the language faster than others?

 - How do morals develop?
 Why do some children learn morals quickly, while others take a long time to learn?

-- How can someone who is aging keep their independence?
+- How can someone aging keep their independence?
 How can one reverse disorders that can lead to cognitive decline?

 - How do babies develop?

 - What are some ways we can treat developmental issues?

 If you're looking for a developmental psychologist, you usually don't have to look that far.
 Developmental psychologists work in:

 - School settings.
 This does make sense, as developmental psychologists do study children and adolescents as they develop.
 A developmental psychologist may also be at a university to study or to help young adults.
 They can also be teaching.

 - Government agencies such as hospitals and labs.
 These are not only designed for studies but to help those who have problems with developmental disabilities.

 - Assisted living homes.
-These are typically for the elderly, and a developmental psychologist may be there to help the elderly live a more independent life and to study developmental changes in the elderly.
+These are typically for the elderly, and a developmental psychologist may be there to help the elderly live a more independent life and study developmental changes in the elderly.